Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Antenna/Array Rotation Optimization

 \subsection{RA-Enabled Wideband System}

-By dynamically adjusting antenna orientations/boresights to capture the dominant propagation paths while attenuating delayed or weaker multipath components arriving from other directions, RAs provide additional spatial DoFs that can be exploited to enhance overall system performance across multiple frequency bands in wideband systems.
+By dynamically adjusting antenna orientations/boresights to capture dominant propagation paths while attenuating delayed or weaker multipath components arriving from other directions, RAs provide additional spatial DoFs that can be exploited to enhance overall system performance across multiple frequency bands in wideband systems.
 This spatial selectivity helps mitigate frequency-selective fading and yields a more favorable effective channel response across subcarriers.
-In this subsection, we study an RA-enabled wideband OFDM system to demonstrate how RA architectures balance multiple propagation paths and enhance wideband communication performance.
+In this subsection, we study an RA-enabled wideband OFDM system to demonstrate how RA architectures balance multiple propagation paths and enhance wideband communication performance. {The wideband system considered below is based on the space-frequency channel response in Section~\ref{Wideband_channel} and therefore naturally accommodates near-field wideband RA operation.
+For high-frequency large-aperture arrays operating within the Rayleigh distance, the propagation distance, delay, phase, and directional gain may vary across both RAs and subcarriers.
+As a result, the optimal RA orientations are determined by the aggregate wideband channel quality across subcarriers rather than by a single far-field geometric direction. }

 Extending the multi-user system to the wideband setting, we consider an OFDM channel with $L$ subcarriers as modeled in \eqref{deqn_ex21b}.
 Let $a_{k,l}$ be a binary variable indicating whether subcarrier~$l$ with $l\in \mathcal{L}$ is assigned to user~$k$ ($a_{k,l}=1$) or not ($a_{k,l}=0$).
 If $a_{k,l}=1$ and perfect synchronization (including symbol timing, frame alignment, and carrier-frequency-offset compensation) is assumed at the BS, the received signal from user~$k$ on subcarrier~$l$ is given by